What Macromolecule Makes Up The Majority Of The Cell Membrane

 Understanding the Phospholipid Bilayer: The Foundation of the Cell Membrane

 The cell membrane isn't just a simple layer; it's a complex, dynamic structure.
-Its fundamental architecture is based on a phospholipid bilayer.
+Which means its fundamental architecture is based on a phospholipid bilayer.
 This bilayer is a double layer of phospholipid molecules, arranged with their hydrophilic (water-loving) heads facing outward towards the aqueous environments (inside and outside the cell), and their hydrophobic (water-fearing) tails facing inward, away from the water.
 This arrangement is spontaneously formed due to the amphipathic nature of phospholipids.

 The Structure of Phospholipids: Amphipathic Nature